CENG501-Projects/CENG501-Spring2022/Project_Kargi/README.md

 To train the models, please refer to the original implementation of the AST models. [[6]](#6) [[7]](#7) [[8]](#8)

-Follow these steps to run the main scripts used for testing the models.
+Follow these steps to run the main scripts used for analyzing the models.
 1) Download the models weight and place it under the experiments folder (or clone the repository since weights are already under the experiment folder)
 2) Provide the path to the model weights in the main script
+3) Provide path to the content and style folder.
-3) Run the script with desired iteration number
+4) Run the script with desired iteration number